This road trip scavenger hunt is the perfect way to build some memories and add some fun to your next family travel adventure.

 - Set a time limit.

-If you’re looking for a fun way to keep the family entertained on your next road trip, look no further than this printable scavenger hunt.
+If you’re looking for a fun way to keep older kids entertained on your next road trip, look no further than this printable scavenger hunt.
 It’s so much fun!

-Grab a copy of this travel game the next time you go on a long car journey.
+Grab a copy of this road trip scavenger hunt game the next time you go on a long car journey.